-Although it can be fatal for chickens, Newcastle Disease Virus has only mild symptoms in humans.
-It's researched for cancer treatment because the virus can replicate faster than cancer and prefers killing cancerous cells.
+Although it can be fatal for chickens, the Newcastle disease virus causes only mild symptoms in humans.
+It’s researched for cancer treatment because the virus can replicate faster than cancer and prefers killing cancerous cells.

 Apart from killing cancer cells, the virus also boosts the immune system.
-When Newcastle Disease Virus is injected directly into the tumor, it starts killing cancer cells, and at the same time, it replicates faster than the tumor can.
+When the Newcastle disease virus is injected directly into the tumor, it starts killing cancer cells, and at the same time, it replicates faster than the tumor can.
 Clinical trials demonstrate good responses against multiple cancers.

-In 2020, Bhurman B., an oncologist at the New York Cancer Center, describes the role of the Newcastle Disease Virus as a frontrunner in immunotherapy.
+In 2020, Bhurman B., an oncologist at the New York Cancer Center, described the role of the Newcastle disease virus as a frontrunner in immunotherapy.
 With modern techniques for genetic engineering, new methods emerge to modify the virus to enhance its immunogenic potential.
 More research is currently being conducted to understand how the virus affects the immune system and can be used to target a variety of cancers in humans.

 History of Newcastle Disease

-In 1964, researchers started to investigate Newcastle Disease Virus as a cancer agent.
+In 1964, researchers started investigating Newcastle disease Virus as a cancer agent.

 For decades, the virus has been one of the biggest causes of worldwide losses in the poultry industry.
 Up until today, it’s in the top 5, together with avian influenza and avian bronchitis, despite the availability of multiple vaccines and vaccination strategies.

-Since it's a virus, there is no treatment yet, but vitamin supplementation boosts the immune system of chickens to fight Newcastle Disease.
-Apart from vaccination, practicing good biosecurity is key in preventing the disease.
+There is no antiviral treatment yet, but vitamin supplementation boosts the immune system of chickens to fight Newcastle disease.
+Apart from vaccination, practicing good biosecurity is key to preventing the disease.